jean-pierreBoth/coreset/README.md

 But the selected points have now **weights** attached to the selected points, so we use a weighted point clustering method to produce final clusters.

 This package comes in the form of a crate library and some sub crates:
-- a sub crate providing quality assesment via Normalized Mutual Information
+- a sub crate *nmi* providing quality assesment via Normalized Mutual Information
-- a sub crate providing benchmarks and examples on Mnist data.
+- a sub crate *mnist* providing io, benchmarks and examples on Mnist data.
 - a sub crate [fromhnsw](#fromhnsw)  providing an iterator over data stored in a Hnsw structure and a binary implementing clustering from a Hnsw structure (see [hnsw_rs](https://crates.io/crates/hnsw_rs))